Goutch/HellbenderEngine/HBE/dependencies/glm/manual.md

 We need to submit a pull request from the `bugfix` branch to GLM's master branch.

 On the fork github page, we can click on the *Pull Request* button.
 Then we can describe our pull request.
-Finally we repeat *Send Pull Request*.
+Finally we press *Send Pull Request*.

 Please be patient and give them some time to go through it.